pnp/blog/content/post/office-add-ins-community-call-november-10-2021.md

 **Is the developer subscription as persistent as a paid subscription?
 To mimic a real environment I also attached my custom domain.
 Is that still possible?**\
 It is a durable subscription.
-If you\'re coming from Visual Studio, this subscription will automatically update as part of the Visual Studio subscription.
+If you're coming from Visual Studio, this subscription will automatically update as part of the Visual Studio subscription.
 Otherwise, you need to show developer activity within 90 days to be renewed.
-You don\'t control the domain name in the sandbox.
+You don't control the domain name in the sandbox.
-To configure the domain name, you\'ll need the customizable sandbox (the previous sandbox experience).
+To configure the domain name, you'll need the customizable sandbox (the previous sandbox experience).
 **So now we can get two sandboxes using one dev account?**\
 Yes.